jonathanatuscpsu/OpenSourcePackages/index.md

 - reproducible research, and
 - solving real-world problems with data.

 You do not need to know everything before getting started.
-Curiosity, willingness to learn, and interest in working on meaningful projects are what matter most.
+Curiosity, a willingness to learn, and an interest in working on meaningful projects are what matter most.

 ## Available Projects